hammadbinarif/gymlogger-intro/README.md

 ## 🎙️ Key Features:

--   Voice Logging – Just say “Bench press 80 8” and it's logged!
+-   Voice Logging – Just say “Bench press 80 by 8” and it's logged!
 -   Manual Entry – Prefer to type?
 Choose from popular exercises or add your own.
 -   Google Sheets Sync – Backup your data to Google Sheets for easy access anywhere.
 -   Edit & Delete Logs – Fix mistakes or update old entries anytime.